A SHORT HISTORY OF KRAKOW, POLAND

 According to legend Cracow was founded by a hero called Krak who killed a dragon by feeding it animal skins filled with sulfur.
-In reality Krakow was a thriving settlement and a centre of trade by the 10th century.
+In reality, Krakow was a thriving settlement and a center of trade by the 10th century.
 Krakow was first mentioned in 965 by a Spanish merchant who described a flourishing town on important trade routes.
 By 1000 Krakow had a bishop.
 Then in 1028 Krakow was made the capital of Poland.
-However in 1079 Stanislaus the bishop of Krakow was killed by the king.
-He later became patron saint of Poland.
+However, in 1079 Stanislaus the bishop of Krakow was killed by the king.
+He later became the patron saint of Poland.

 From 1320 Polish kings were crowned in Krakow.
-Meanwhile the present Wawell Cathedral was built in Krakow in the years 1320 to 1364.
+Meanwhile, the present Wawel Cathedral was built in Krakow in the years 1320 to 1364.
 The Cloth Hall was also built in the 14th century.
 (It was rebuilt after a fire in 1555).
 In 1364 Kazimierz the Great founded Krakow Academy.
-Then in 1499 the Great Barbican in Krakow was built.
+Then in 1499, the Great Barbican in Krakow was built.

 In the 15th century a style of shoes with long pointed shoes were popular in Europe.
 They were called crakows because they were believed to have originated in Krakow.

 In the years 1491 to 1495 the great Polish astronomer Nicolaus Copernicus studied at Krakow.
-In the 16th century Krakow continued to flourish.
-Wawell Royal Castle was rebuilt as a splendid palace.
+In the 16th century, Krakow continued to flourish.
+Wawel Royal Castle was rebuilt as a splendid palace.

 Although Krakow lost some of its importance in the 17th century and 18th century St Anne's Church was rebuilt in the years 1689-1705.